daxxog/autoprint/README.md

 autoprint
 =========

-NO LONGER MAINTAINED, SEE https://github.com/daxxog/autoprint2 for new version.
+NO LONGER MAINTAINED, SEE https://github.com/daxxog/autoprint2 FOR NEW VERSION.